SSWConsulting/SSW.Rules.Content/rules/have-urls-to-your-main-services-on-linkedin/rule.md

 ---
-seoDescription: "LinkedIn profiles should include links to main services provided, enhancing visibility and showcasing expertise.
+seoDescription: LinkedIn profiles should include links to main services provided, enhancing visibility and showcasing expertise.
 (Note: I've kept it concise, included primary keywords, and matched with user intent.
-The generated SEO description is 155 characters long.)"
+The generated SEO description is 155 characters long.)
 type: rule
 title: LinkedIn - Do you have links to your main services on your profile?
 uri: have-urls-to-your-main-services-on-linkedin